- Code THAI1002

-- Recognise and use all Thai consonants, vowels and tone markers, including their combination in syllables.
+- Recognise and pronounce all Thai consonants, vowels, and tones.

-- Recognise and use a basic scheme of transliteration; recognise various Thai fonts and use a Thai computer keyboard.
+- Read and write basic sentences; read various Thai fonts and understand how to use a Thai computer keyboard.

-- Recognise and use basic Thai grammar and sentence structures, such as subject-verb-object structures, conjunctions, simple modifiers, and particles.
+- Recognise and use basic Thai grammar and sentence structures, conjunctions, simple modifiers, and particles.